 Legumes: 1 meal weekly

 Another staple of the satiating diet is one legume-based meal per week.
 Legumes include varieties of lentils, beans, and peas.
-This category does double duty, as most legumes are rich in both plant-based protein and fiber.
+This category of satiating foods does double duty, as most legumes are rich in both plant-based protein and fiber.
 A 2008 review confirmed that when paired with whole grains, legumes can help reduce weight gain.
 Get your weekly fix by eating hummus with a whole-wheat pita or making good old-fashioned beans with brown rice.

 hot peppers: AS much as you can handle

 Finally, here comes the hot take.
 (Pardon the pun once more.)
-The inclusion of hot peppers and spicy sauces may come as a surprising element of the satiating diet.
+The inclusion of hot peppers and spicy sauces may come as a surprising element of the satiating diet plan.
 However, research shows that capsaicin—the active substance in hot peppers—facilitates weight loss.
 Another study found that eating hot red pepper helps decrease appetite.
 Unfortunately for those with more mild palates, bell peppers don’t make the cut.
 But I for one will confidently continue to spice up my life with pickled jalapeños, chipotle salsa, and Sriracha galore.